Guest Blogger – Kimberly Duran, creator of “swoonworthyblog” talks about Colour with John Lewis of Hungerford

 One of the most popular shades for kitchens is also apparently the world’s favourite colour – blue.
 Embrace the unexpected with cobalt blue, vibrant azure, teal or turquoise for a bold twist on tradition.
 Aubergine, ochre yellow, spring green or spicey orange will add vibrancy and fun to your kitchen.

-While these brighter shades will bring energy into your spaces, you certainly don’t have to use colour everywhere to create real impact.
+While these brighter shades will bring energy into your spaces, allowing you to have a colourful kitchen, you certainly don’t have to use colour everywhere to create real impact.
 Play it safer with neutral hues for the majority of your cabinets but consider injecting pops of colour to smaller areas such as inside glass-fronted cupboards, on an island unit or use a vibrant shade on just the lower cupboards and a softer neutral for the upper cupboards.
+Choosing the right colours for kitchen cupboards can make a significant difference.

 Dark and Moody Kitchen Colours